 Extend the Tax Deadline

 The following letter was sent to Premier Gallant asking him to join the call of business in New Brunswick and Atlantic Canada to simply extend the tax consultation deadline and to engage in meaningful dialogue that will result in reasoned approach to achieving tax fairness

 On July 18 the federal government initiated a 72-day consultation on proposed changes to the taxation of privately-held corporations.
 Owners of small- and medium-sized businesses should be gravely concerned by the proposed changes since rather than simply close “loopholes exploited by the wealthy,” these changes will materially affect the financial status of all small business owners in Atlantic Canada.

-Letter to NB Minister of Post-Secondary Education, Training and Labour, and Minister of Social Development - February Holiday
+ACC Letter to NB Minister of Post-Secondary Education, Training and Labour, and Minister of Social Development - February holiday

 On February 15 the NB government announced it would consider establishing a statutory holiday in February.
 The ACC polled its members and received mixed responses.
 Based on the input provided by our members, ACC submitted a letter encouraging the government to conduct meaningful consultation and analysis before imposing a new cost on business in New Brunswick

 Response from the Minister of Post-Secondary Education, Training and Labour

 The Atlantic Chamber of Commerce sent the Honourable Randy Delorey, Minister of Finance a pre-budget submission which outlined our recommendations for actions that we felt will lead to increase equity and prosperity for all Nova Scotians.